brucetrantech/todo-list/README.md

 # OR using Yarn
 yarn ios

+# Open Xcode and run this application with iOS simulator

+# Open Xcode, if you have an Apple account developer, connect with the real device to run this application directly.
 ```

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.